dzenbot/NSManagedObjectContext-Hydrate/README.md

 ## To-Do's
 - Multiple-hydrations at a time (Gran Central Dispatch or NSOperationQueue)
-- Key-value mapping � la RESTKit (by assigning a collection of object keys matching the JSON keys)
+- Key-value mapping à la RESTKit (by assigning a collection of object keys matching the JSON keys)
 - CSV importing